-25. Board of Directors - qualification for appointment as a non-executive director
+26. Board of Directors- qualification for appointment as a non-executive director

-A person may be appointed as a non-executive director only if -
+A person may be appointed as a non-executive director only if

-- 25.1 he/she is a member of a Public Constituency, - 25.2 he/she is a member of the Service User and Carer Constituency, or - 25.3 where any of the trust's hospitals includes a medical or dental school provided by a university, he/she exercises functions for the purposes of that university and - 25.4 he/she is not disqualified by virtue of paragraph 31 below.
+- 26.1 He/she is a member of a Public Constituency - 26.2 He/she is a member of The Service User and Carer Constituency - 26.3 Where any of the trusts' hospitals includes a medical or dental school provided by a university, he/she exercises functions for the purposes of that university - 26.4 He/she is not disqualified by virtue of paragraph 29 below

-26. Board of Directors - appointment and removal of chair and other non-executive directors
+27. Board of Directors- appointment and removal of The Chief Executive and other executive directors